 The RDRP offers three types of reviews according to the stage of the application or at the discretion of the case officer and panel staff according to the needs of the proposal:

 This is a formal detailed evaluation of the design quality of the scheme.
 Impartial, expert advice is given from a range of professional fields, often helping to resolve complex design issues, as well as providing an opportunity to test detailed design options, such as materiality, detailing and elevation treatments.
 Reviews usually involve four to six panel members (including one Chair).

 This applies to schemes that have been seen by the panel for a first time.
 Follow-up reviews can be either in the form of formal design reviews or desktop review.
 Desktop reviews involve two to three panel members (including one Chair).

 This is an informal, interactive round table discussion to establish design priorities usually early on in the process, ensuring that good design is considered from the start to help maximise the scheme’s potential, or often at the end of the process to resolve some outstanding issues.
 Workshops usually involve two panel members (including one Chair).

 It is envisaged that the same panel should attend a follow-up review in order to keep consistency with previous advice.
 Where the same panel members are not available, the newly appointed will be made aware of previous comments.

-Charges apply for schemes referred to the RDRP at pre-application as well as post-application submission.
-This fee is to cover the administration cost of servicing the panel, and to reimburse members of the panel for undertaking each design review.
+Charges apply for schemes referred to the WDRP at pre-application as well as post-application submission.
+This fee is to cover the administration cost of servicing the panel, and to reimburse panel members for undertaking each design review.